polkadot-developers/polkadot-docs/develop/interoperability/xcm-config.md

 ## Multiple Implementations

 Some associated types in the `Config` trait are highly configurable and may have multiple implementations (e.g., Barrier).
 These implementations are organized into a tuple `(impl_1, impl_2, ..., impl_n)`, and the execution follows a sequential order.
-Each item in the tuple is evaluated one by one, with each being checked to see if it fails.
+Each item in the tuple is evaluated individually, each being checked to see if it fails.
 If an item passes (e.g., returns `Ok` or `true`), the execution stops, and the remaining items are not evaluated.
-The next example of the `Barrier` type demonstrates how this grouping operates (understanding each item in the tuple is not necessary for this explanation).
+The following example of the `Barrier` type demonstrates how this grouping operates (understanding each item in the tuple is unnecessary for this explanation).

-In the following example, when evaluating the barrier, the system will first check the `TakeWeightCredit` type.
-If it fails, it will proceed to check `AllowTopLevelPaidExecutionFrom`, and so on, until one of them returns a positive result.
+In the following example, the system will first check the `TakeWeightCredit` type when evaluating the barrier.
+If it fails, it will check `AllowTopLevelPaidExecutionFrom`, and so on, until one of them returns a positive result.
 If all checks fail, a Barrier error will be triggered.

 ```rust
 --8<-- 'code/develop/interoperability/xcm-config/barrier-example.rs'